danmousley/KnoWaste-v2/src/guidetotesting.md

 6. Mock Functions - Callback Handlers

     - Declare a mock function:
         const onChange = jest.fn();
     - Trigger a user event (see section 5): await userEvent.type(screen.getByRole('textbox'), 'Sample input');
     - Assert that the callback function has been called: expect(onChange).toHaveBeenCalledTimes(12);

     This shows there has been 12 changes on typing each key.
 If we used fireEvent, it would have only been called 1 time as it only recognises 1 change for the overall event.

 7. Testing APIs

+    If carrying a component where an API is used or a state change takes place, we will need to use an asynchronous function, by including async in the test line, as below:

+    test('renders App component', async () => {...}

+    We may also need to use findBy instead of getBy (see above) and/or include await before any lines of code that need to wait for something to happen before we can check it is there (such as a state change or API call).

+    For example, I triggered a state change in one of my tests, and had to wait for it to occur before testing if an element was in the DOM, so I used:

+    expect(await screen.findByText(/create password/i)).toBeInTheDocument();